-College 101 | Spring 2008
+College 101 | 2023-24

 Residence Halls: Benefits are Huge, Life is Less Complicated

-Proximity Benefits: Here lies thesurvivalkit.com's most-compelling reason to seriously consider living on campus...you'll enjoy an easy walk to classes, the libraries and recreational areas.
+Proximity Benefits: Here lies the most-compelling reason to seriously consider living on campus...you'll enjoy an easy walk to classes, the libraries and recreational areas.
 Remember - we live in the Pacific Northwest, so don't make an off-campus housing decision based on a sunny April day.
 October through March it rains almost constantly, and you'll arrive at class fatigued, uncomfortable and in no mood to get down to business.
 (International students take note!)

 Academic Benefits: Don't underestimate these important features: Resident rooms and computer labs with Internet access, tutors, and other educational benefits.
 Chances are you won't find these amenities (necessities!) at the Shady Rest Apartments.
 Additionally, you'll have unique opportunities to participate in student government organizations, such as the Residence Hall Association and other groups.